ribtoks/intmaker/content/post/raspberrypi-setup.md

 Editing sudoers is required to disallow passwordless `sudo` for all users: just change `NOPASSWD` to `PASSWD` for your new user and save the file.

+Also you may want to add use to group "video" so you will be able to read RaspberryPi temperature with command `/opt/vc/bin/vcgencmd measure_temp`.
+In order to do so, run `sudo usermod -aG video <username>`.

 What I also usually do is I configure `fail2ban` in order to restrict ssh attempts with wrong password.

 ```